Kount/kount-ios-sdk/README.md

 }
 ```

+How you Import in swift is dependent on whether you are importing it directly into the app or into another framework.

+#### Import Code Within an App Target

+To import a set of Objective-C files into Swift code within the same app target, you rely on an Objective-C bridging header file to expose those files to Swift.
+Xcode offers to create this header when you add a Swift file to an existing Objective-C app, or an Objective-C file to an existing Swift app.

+#### Import Code Within a Framework Target

+To use the Objective-C declarations in files in the same framework target as your Swift code, you’ll need to import those files into the Objective-C umbrella header—the master header for your framework.
+Import your Objective-C files by configuring the umbrella header:

+1. Under Build Settings, in Packaging, make sure the Defines Module setting for the framework target is set to Yes.
+2. In the umbrella header, import every Objective-C header you want to expose to Swift.

-##### Swift Error: Bridging headers are not allowed in Frameworks.
+#### Swift Error: Bridging headers are not allowed in Frameworks.

+NOTE: This shold only apply to clients who have setup the Data Collecter previously in their Swift app and then encountered the issue when updating their version of Xcode.

-Recent Xcode changes altered the way to pull in ObjectiveC libraries in Swift.  the older bridging header file is no longer supported.
+Recent Xcode changes altered the way to pull in ObjectiveC libraries in Swift.
+The older bridging header file is no longer supported.
 Instead, an umbrella file should be used.
 The Swift code will be able to access everything from objc that is included in the public umbrella header for your framework.

 In your umbrella header file, import every Objective-C header you want to expose to Swift.
 To achieve this, do the following:

 1. Remove your bridging header file.